 - Get Your Guide: Great for river cruises, food tours & things to do in Singapore at night

-- Go Voyagin: We used this for our Universal Tickets & Artscience Museum tickets.
+- Rakuten Travel Expierences: We used Go Voyagin (now Rakuten Travel Experiences) for our Universal Tickets & Artscience Museum tickets.
 You can get anywhere from 10-40% of RRP.

 - Klook: Popular for Sentosa attractions & cheap Gardens by the Bay combo tickets

 - Fave: Very Similar to Groupon or Wowcher it offers up to 80% off restaurants, spas & activities throughout Malaysia & Singapore.

 TIPS FOR BACKPACKING SINGAPORE ON A BUDGET